 And it’s true that picnics can be very pleasant and relaxing.
 But sometimes, the insects aren’t the only things you need to worry about as you eat! ;-)

-*NOTE: The title of this post is a line from John Kander and Fred Ebbs’ Cell Block Tango.
+*NOTE: The title of this post is a line from Laura Nyro’s Stone Soul Picnic, made famous by The Fifth Dimension.